 Step 2: Take the Medical College Admission Test

-Medical school applicants must take the Medical College Admission Test (MCAT), which medical schools use as one factor in choosing which candidates to admit.
-The MCAT, which gauges a student's ability to think critically and solve problems, is a multiple-choice exam covering biological and physical sciences and oral reasoning.
+Medical school applicants must take the Medical College Admission Test (MCAT), which medical schools use as one factor in deciding which candidates to admit.
+The MCAT gauges a student's ability to think critically and solve problems.
+It is a multiple-choice exam covering the biological and physical sciences and reasoning ability.
 The test also scores students on a writing sample.

 Step 3: Earn a Medical Degree

-Medical school typically requires four years to complete and awards a Doctor of Medicine or Doctor of Osteopathic Medicine.
-In the first two years, students focus on classroom and lab studies on topics including biochemistry, anatomy, pathology, ethics, pharmacology and infectious diseases.
+Medical school typically requires four years to complete and awards Doctor of Medicine (M.D.) or Doctor of Osteopathic Medicine (D.O.) degrees.
+In the first two years, students focus on classroom and lab studies in areas like biochemistry, anatomy, pathology, ethics, pharmacology and infectious diseases.
 They also receive training in diagnosing medical conditions and examining patients as well as taking case histories.